History of DOFE: The Legacy of Prince Philip, Duke of Edinburgh

 - Queen Elizabeth awarded him a baronetcy for his services in the field of work with young people

-The programme was created in the UK as a means of encouraging the self-development of young boys.
-It was, and still is, for everyone, regardless of background, physical ability, skills or interests.
+The DOFE programme was born as a means to support the self-development of young boys.
+It was, and still is, for everyone, regardless of their background, physical abilities, skills or interests.
 As early as 1958, it was opened to girls and began to spread around the world.
-In 1988, The Duke of Edinburgh's International Awards Association was established to support the operation of the programme in countries outside the UK.
-Young people are discovering their place in this world through the DofE programme.

-The DofE programme is also supported by prominent Czech personalities such as adventurer Jakub Vágner, mountaineer Klára Kolouchová, fashion designer Tatiana Kovaříková and Next.
+DOFE is also supported by important Czech personalities, such as adventurer Jakub Vágner, journalist Dan Přibáň or fashion designer Tatiana Kovaříková and others.